-We're studying Titus chapter 1 and we're looking at verses 5 to 9 which give us the required character for a pastor or an elder.
+We're studying Titus chapter 1 and we're looking at verses 5 to 9, which give us the required character for a pastor or an elder.
 We are examining what kind of man the Lord wants to lead His church.
 This instruction is explicit, unarguable, it is not negotiable.
-It is simple and straight forward.
-It tells us precisely without equivocation that there are certain men who fit as leaders in the Lord's church and there are certain men who do not.
-It is crucial for the life of the church, the future of the church that it might continue to become more and more like Jesus Christ that the right man are its pastors, elders, overseers, leaders.
+It is simple and straightforward.
+It tells us precisely, without equivocation, that there are certain men who fit as leaders in the Lord's church and there are certain men who do not.
+It is crucial for the life of the church, the future of the church, that it might continue to become more and more like Jesus Christ, that the right men are its pastors, elders, overseers, leaders.

 I suppose it's summed up in 1 Corinthians 11:1 where Paul says, "Be ye followers of me as I am of Christ."
 And so leadership is basically spiritual virtue, spiritual character, spiritual maturity, godliness, holiness, righteousness, integrity of life that sets a pattern for others to follow.